dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="sptree"></a>
 ## Species tree inference

-* Now that we have ortholog fasta files we will process to infer individual trees and then coalescent-based and concatenation-based tree inference.
+* Now that we have ortholog fasta files, we will process to infer individual trees and then coalescent-based and concatenation-based tree inference.
 All this is similar to what we did in the previous tutorials

-* For coalescent-based species tree inference we first need to infer individual trees from the ortholog aligments
+* For coalescent-based species tree inference, we first need to infer individual trees from the ortholog alignments

-	As this takes some time, I have already done this for you.
-I used the exact same software and commands we learn in the previous tutorials
+	As this takes some time, I have already done it for you.
+I used the same software and commands we learned in the previous tutorials

-	The output the fasta files, alignments, clean alignments, and gene tres can be found in the directory `/data_tmp/$USERNAME/output/04_analyses/05_MO_fasta_files`
+	The output of the fasta files, alignments, clean alignments, and gene trees can be found in the directory `/data_tmp/$USERNAME/output/04_analyses/05_MO_fasta_files`

 		ls /data_tmp/$USERNAME/output/04_analyses/05_MO_fasta_files